DeadlineShooters/Yudemy-Mobile/README.md

 # Yudemy (Udemy Clone)

-This Android Kotlin project adopts the MVVM architectural pattern, as outlined in [this guide](https://medium.com/@jecky999/mvvm-architecture-in-android-using-kotlin-a-practical-guide-73f8de1d9c58).
+This Android Kotlin project adopts the MVVM architectural pattern, as outlined in [this guide](https://medium.com/@jecky999/mvvm-architecture-in-android-using-kotlin-a-practical-guide-73f8de1d9c58). **<--- Please read the guide**.
 It utilizes Firebase as the primary data storage solution and Cloudinary for media storage purposes.

 ## Features